 Twitch API Guide

-The new Twitch API provides the tools and data used to develop integrations with Twitch.
+The Twitch API provides the tools and data used to develop integrations with Twitch.
 The data models and systems are designed to provide relevant data in an easy, consistent, and reliable way.

-With the new Twitch API, we revisited all our data models.
-Our philosophy for responses was to remove extraneous data, return consistent structures, and simplify responses to a single layer.
-This removes the deeply-nested structures of the prior API, provides faster response times, and provides flexibility for optimizing API calls.
+With the Twitch API, our philosophy for responses is to remove extraneous data, return consistent structures, and simplify responses to a single layer.
 While simplifying the data models, we observed a lot of overlap between users and channels objects; as a result, we combined them into the user object.